igrishaev/pg2/docs/services.md

    :user "test_owner"
    :password "<password>"
    :database "test"
-   :use-ssl? true ;; mandatory!
+   :use-ssl? true ;; always mandatory!
    })
 ~~~

 ## Supabase

-In Supabase, SSL in optimal and is off by default.
+In Supabase, SSL in optional and is off by default.
 You can enable it in the
 dashboard:

 ![](/media/supabase.png)